 Traditional Mexican Dishes to Try in Sayulita: 29 Classics You’ll Love

-Welcome to Sayulita — a colorful coastal destination where time-honored Mexican cooking is shaped by history, heart, and artisanal technique.
-From streetside grills to family kitchens and inventive modern bistros, this town offers a vivid window into Mexico’s rich culinary heritage.
+Welcome to Sayulita — a vibrant coastal town where time-honored Mexican cooking is shaped by history, family, and artisan craftsmanship.
+From bustling street-side grills and family kitchens to inventive contemporary bistros, every meal offers a delicious introduction to Mexico’s remarkable culinary heritage.

-Below is your guide to 29 classic dishes of the region — a curated collection that reflects the town’s culinary identity and points you toward memorable places to experience these cherished traditions.
-Many of these dishes appear throughout town, including at restaurants highlighted in Our Favorite Places to Eat and Drink , Best Breakfast Cafés, Best Coffee Spots, Best Beach RestaurantBars, and Best Seafood Restaurants.
+Below, you’ll discover 29 classic regional dishes that capture the flavors and traditions of Mexico’s Pacific Coast, along with recommendations for where to enjoy them.
+Many are served throughout town, including at restaurants featured in Our Favorite Places to Eat and Drink , Best Breakfast Cafés, Best Coffee Spots, Best Beach Restaurant–Bars, and Best Seafood Restaurants.

 New to Sayulita?
 Visit our Plan Your Trip to Sayulita Guide.